 “Mommy, I can’t wait to go to the symphony!” is maybe not something you hear your children say very often, but it could be.
-For our family, visiting our local Jacksonville Symphony is the perfect way to enjoy a unique experience and expose our kid to some culture.
+For our family, visiting our local Jacksonville Symphony with kids is the perfect way to enjoy a unique experience and expose our kid to some culture.
 The symphony gets bonus points for family fun, since this is something parents will also enjoy.
 All shows may not be family appropriate, but there are plenty of opportunities to expose them to that symphony life.
 Here are some reasons why we love going on fancy dates to the Jacksonville Symphony, and a few pro-mom tips to make the experience a success.

 Perfect Excuse to get Dressed Up

 As moms we don’t have a lot of opportunity to get snazzy in situations when our kids are involved.
 A trip to the symphony is the perfect reason to wear a cute dress and some heels.
 Our kids love to play dress up, and this an excellent opportunity to show them how different dress codes are expected in certain settings.
 Some favorite memories include spritzing perfume on a little wrist and tying a little tie just right.

 My daughter’s first symphony experience was seeing The Nutcracker.
 She was almost 4 years old and I’m pretty sure she thought the dancers onstage were actual fairies.
 And the snow that falls during the show, forget about it; she was hooked.
 Now seeing the Nutcracker is one of our favorite Christmas traditions.
 Although I personally am a girl mom, this is not specific to the little women.
 I know several little men who loved seeing Nutcracker as well.